tobiasvanderwerff/imagemorph/README.md

 This is a Python wrapper of the [imagemorph](https://github.com/GrHound/imagemorph.c) repository by Lambert Schomaker (see last section).
-Rather than using the `imagemorph` executable and writing the result to disk, the `imagemorph.py` module provides a Python wrapper function which takes as input an image and returns a morphed image, which is equivalent to applying the `imagemorph` executable.
+Rather than running a compiled executable and writing the resulting image to disk as in the original repo, the `imagemorph.py` module provides a Python wrapper function which performs the same random elastic morphing as in the original repo, but instead returns the resulting image as a numpy array, which can then be used for further processing in, for example, a machine learning pipeline.

 Any image type can be processed (not just .ppm), as long as it can be loaded with OpenCV.